hpcuantwerpen/Launcher/README.md

 Happy Launching!

 ###Installing updates
-Updates are installed from the Launcher menu "Launcher/Check for updates"
+Updates are installed from the Launcher menu "Launcher/Check for updates".